apolinux/processManager/README.md

 Controls a pool of subprocesses and send them messages using queue.
 This first version uses beanstalk to communicate processes.

-There is a main loop in parent that sends data to children through the queue.
-The children processes read this data from queue and process it.
+There is a task that sends data to children through the queue.
+The other processes read this data from queue and process it.

-The main loop checks if there are died children and recreate them if it's necessary.
+The main loop waits for the children finish to end script.

 # Example